A Passion Play: Chateau D'Isaster recordings

 Early concepts for the album were developed at the recording studio Château d'Hérouville, which the band, due to difficulties at the studio, playfully referred to as "Chateau D'Isaster".
 Previously unreleased recordings from these sessions were first offered to public under the title "The Chateau D'Isaster Tapes" on the 1988 compilation 20 Years of Jethro Tull (three recordings) and then in the 1993 compilation Nightcap: The Unreleased Masters 1973–1991.
 Nightcap included almost all the recordings with additional flute solos by Ian Anderson.

 The full recordings were released in 2014, in the box A Passion Play: An Extended Performance.
 The box contains previously unreleased tracks such as "Sailor" and "The Big Top" along with the aforementioned "Skating Away" and "Critique Oblique".

 Track listing

 These titles were provided by Anderson for the 1973 DJ pressing of the LP, though they were not included for the standard pressing.
 The gold Ultradisc Original Master Recording CD of Mobile Fidelity Sound Lab (1998) contains cueable tracks for each title, but the standard CD releases contain only one or two tracks, depending on the version.
-The benefit of the latter, being an uninterrupted experience, with musical passages that crossfade.

-All songs written by Anderson unless stated otherwise.
+All songs written by Ian Anderson unless stated otherwise.